Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

-For a numerical column that serves as a unique ID, it is inappropriate to use a numerical aggregation or an ordering aggregate function.
-Some enumeration-style column uses integer format, which also should not apply numerical aggregation to.

-For a non-numerical column whose comparison lacks practical significance (\eg, free text), it is also unreasonable to use a numerical aggregate function.
-Moreover, such function typically attempts to convert incompatible data into a numeric format.
-If this conversion fails, the system often defaults to treating the value as zero, which may cause misleading results.
+For unique ID columns and enumeration-style columns using integer formats, applying numerical or ordering aggregation functions is inappropriate.
+Similarly, or a non-numerical column whose comparison lacks practical significance (\eg, free text), it is also unreasonable to use a numerical aggregation function.
+Moreover, it often leads to incorrect type conversions.
+If the conversion fails, the system often defaults to treating the value as zero, causing misleading results.

-Particularly, for a text column, applying a comparison operator will trigger string-based comparisons, which can sometimes yield unexpected outcomes.
-Take Figure~\ref{fig:Comparison_misuse} as an example, which tries to find the fastest driver.
-However, the \code{fastestLapSpeed} column is stored as text type and triggers string comparison when finding the max value.
-Therefore, \code{'91.610'} is wrongly regarded as larger than \code{'257.320'} due to lexicographical ordering.
-Such error could be fixed by a simple type conversion to ensure correct comparison.
+Particularly, for a text column, applying a comparison operator triggers string-based comparisons, which may yield unexpected outcomes.
+Figure~\ref{fig:Comparison_misuse} attempts to find the fastest driver.
+However, the text-type \code{fastestLapSpeed} column uses lexicographical ordering when finding the max value.
+Therefore, \code{'91.610'} is wrongly regarded as larger than \code{'257.320'}.
+This error could be fixed by a simple type conversion to ensure correct comparison.

-\textbf{D3: Comparing Unrelated Columns.} The LLM mistakenly selects two unrelated columns and generates a SQL query that compares them with \code{IN}, \code{ON}, or comparison operators.
-Such error is inherently illogical and particularly common in the \code{JOIN} clause generated by LLMs, leading to either an empty set or a joined table with irrational relationship between columns.
+\textbf{D3: Comparing Unrelated Columns.} The LLM mistakenly selects two unrelated columns and applies \code{IN}, \code{ON}, or comparison operators.
+Such error is common in the \code{JOIN} clause generated by LLMs, leading to either an empty set or a joined table with irrational relationship between columns.

 Figure~\ref{fig:OutputFormat_ComparingUnrelatedColumns} shows a concrete example, where the \code{cards.id} and \code{sets.id} columns are wrongly selected in the \code{ON} condition of a \code{JOIN} clause.
-While these two columns share the same names, they actually are unrelated: the former is the unique identifier for each card, and the latter is for each set.
+While these columns have the same names, they actually are unrelated: the former is the unique identifier for each card, and the latter is for each set.
 The correct columns for the \code{ON} condition are \code{cards.setCode} and \code{sets.code}.

-\subsubsection{Semantic error.}
+\subsubsection{Semantic Error.}

 The SQL query passes schema resolution but contains semantic errors that could only be identified with the knowledge of database schema and the NL question.